tgoelles/SICOPOLIS_database/README.md

 ### Optional: Mac service

-If you are using a mac you can generate a Service with Automator:
+If you are using a mac you can generate a service with Automator:

 ![](automator.png)